 Love Warrior, by Glennon Doyle

 Christy Wynne is a board certified physician assistant and graduate of the world renowned Fellowship in Integrative Medicine at the University of Arizona School of Medicine .
-She is currently studying functional medicine while on a ‘gap year’ in the south of France with her family.
-She resided in Wash Park for 9 years and plans to return to Denver in 2019.
-You can follow her health and wellness blog at www.thegirlandthefood.com or her travel adventures at www.gonewiththewynnes.com (Instagram:@christywynne; @gonewiththewynnes).
+After realizing the need for support in the gray area drinking space, she completed a certification in alcohol coaching in Annie Grace’s “This Naked Mind” program.
+She resided in Wash Park for 9 years.
+You can find her at www.danceyourselfcleancoaching.com or @danceyourselfcleancoaching on Facebook or Instagram.